yazdaniamir38/MADBAL/README.md

 __“models”__: includes the scripts with class defining the architecture of our model with different backbones.
 ##### Active learning
-includes the scrips for active sample assessment step.
+includes the scripts for active sample assessment step.

 __“step1.py”__: we feed all the samples to the trained model and store the uncertainty scores of the pixels, superpixels and clusters.